WatForm/dashplus/app/src/main/java/ca/uwaterloo/watform/dashtotlaplus/README.md

 ## Notes:

+- String representations of non-leaf states are not used, since it provides an advantage in terms of the memory needed per configuration.
+It does not meaningfully change the size of the statespace, since that is determined by the model, not its representation in the translation.

 - The implementation of the TLA+ AST and Module is expected to ensure that Modules with obvious semantic errors are impossible to build, by implementing a layer of abstraction to manipulate the AST.